-In hybrid workplaces, the usual approach consists in designing the workplace starting from the robot.
-Then, the interaction between human-robot (collaborative operations) is selected depending on the tasks, then the workplace spaces are defined (operative and collaborative space).
-In the end, the operator is added to help robot to perform all the tasks that it cannot carry out by itself because of lack in technology.
-This is the so-called “techno-centric” design, i.e. all aspects are focused on robots.
-Moreover, in the standards there is no mention of a "human workspace", a dedicated space where only the human presence is allowed.
+In hybrid workplaces, the usual approach consists of designing the workplace starting with the robot.
+The human–robot interaction (collaborative operations) is then selected depending on the tasks, and the workplace spaces are defined (operative and collaborative space).
+Finally, the operator is added to help the robot perform all the tasks that it cannot carry out alone because of the lack of technology.
+This is the so-called ‘techno-centric’ design, i.e. all aspects are focused on the robot.
+Moreover, in the standards, there is no mention of a ‘human workspace’, a dedicated space where only the human presence is allowed.

 Figure 1.
-Collaborative workspaces according to ISO Standards
+Collaborative workspaces according to ISO standards

-The cognitive stress (mainly related to track the robot movements) is another important topic in this field and few researches were made toward this direction [17].
-Whenever human is involved in these workplaces, issues as ergonomic, cognitive and safety, are core topics for a “human-centred design”.
-The evaluation of the operator stress [18] is a topic that needs to be studied to improve the quality of the work.
-Indeed, HRC represents an opportunity to improve not only the production, but even the working conditions of the operators who can quit heavy and repetitive works.
-Physic improvements need to be accompanied by mental improvements, so that the operators can feel comfortable working with a robot.
-There is no trust and confidence with something they do not know.
+Cognitive stress (mainly related to tracking the robot’s movements) is another important topic in this field, and little research has been done in this direction [17].
+Whenever a human is involved in these workplaces, ergonomic, cognitive and safety issues are the main areas of focus for the ‘human-centred design’.
+The evaluation of the operator’s stress levels [18] is a topic that needs to be studied to improve the quality of the work.
+Indeed, HRC represents an opportunity to improve not only the production but even the working conditions of the operators, who are liable to resign from heavy and repetitive jobs.
+Physical improvements need to be accompanied by mental improvements so that the operators can feel comfortable working with a robot.
+There is no trust or confidence in something they do not understand.

-In literature, many researchers are studying different approaches [19], [20] for designing human-robot workplaces based on: (i) different modalities of interaction and (ii) workspaces characterized by access properties.
-In [18],[19], authors define three dynamic areas with selective access (safe, warning and unsafe area) and the way the robot system should react to the human presence.
-In [20] more details about interaction levels are provided and the static and dynamic space concepts were introduced.
+In the literature, many researchers have studied different approaches [19], [20] for designing human–robot workplaces based on (i) the different modalities of interaction and (ii) workspaces characterised by access properties.
+In [18] and [19], the authors define three dynamic areas with selective access (safe, warning and unsafe areas) and the way the robot system should react to the human presence.
+In [20], more details about levels of interaction are provided, and the static and dynamic space concepts are introduced.
 They move from a safety-based approach to one based on interaction assessment.
-A “Human Centred Design” [21] could be adopted to overcome the current framework.
-Thence, a new design prospective based on an “anthropocentric design” approach is proposed: the core of workplace and design process should be human and his interaction with the robot.
+A ‘human-centred design’ [21] could be adopted to overcome the current framework.
+Hence, a new prospective design based on an ‘anthropocentric design’ approach is proposed: humans and their interaction with the robot should be at the core of the workplace and design process.

-Furthermore, with a large use of automated guided vehicle (AGV) and intelligent guided vehicle (IGV), standards for collaborative workplaces must face not only static robots.
-The use of autonomous guided vehicles (AGVs) is increasing.
-Generally, they are used for internal and external transport of material but they could also be employed to automate processes such as reverse engineering of large objects [22].
+Furthermore, with the large use of automated guided vehicles (AGV) and intelligent guided vehicles, standards for collaborative workplaces must not only address static robots.
+The use of AGVs is increasing.
+Generally, they are used for the internal and external transport of material, but they could also be employed to automate processes, such as in the reverse engineering of large objects [22].

-Mobile robots (on rails or carried by autonomous systems) continuously move the reference frame and therefore all the spaces are time-changing.
-The definition of dynamic space is a very challenging topic [19],[23].
+Mobile robots (on rails or carried by autonomous systems) continuously move the reference frame and, therefore, workspaces are constantly changing.
+The definition of dynamic space is a very challenging topic [19], [23].

-In this paper, the basis of an anthropocentric design is highlighted, focusing on two main topics: (i) definition of elementary spaces for collaborative workplaces; (ii) dynamic variations of the elementary spaces in order to lead the designer towards the creation of a collaborative workplace and the layout definition.
+In this paper, the basis for an anthropocentric design is highlighted, focusing on two main topics: (i) the definition of elementary spaces for collaborative workplaces and (ii) the dynamic variations of elementary spaces in order to lead the designer towards the creation of a collaborative workplace and layout definition.
 Moreover, a multi-level graph-based approach for the design of an HRC workplace is presented for driving the HRC design phase.

-In the following, Section 2 introduces standards and literature definitions; Section 3 presents the proposed spaces in Human-Robot Collaboration (HRC); Section 4 presents how the proposed approach influences the collaborative operations; in Section 5 an approach with graph theory is presented; finally, conclusions are depicted in Section 6.
+In the rest of the paper, Section 2 introduces the standards and literature definitions, Section 3 presents the proposed spaces in HRC and Section 4 describes how the proposed approach influences collaborative operations.
+In Section 5, an approach using graph theory is presented, and, finally, the conclusions are set out in Section 6.